NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/security/security-settings.md

 ## Scrape Shield

-In the [Scrape Shield section](https://dash.cloudflare.com/?to=/:account/:zone/content-protection) of your Cloudflare dashboard, review the following settings:
+In the [Scrape Shield section](https://dash.Khulnasoft.com/?to=/:account/:zone/content-protection) of your Khulnasoft dashboard, review the following settings:

 {{<feature-list-by-plan id="scrape_shield" plan="free">}}